sahilatahar/Code-Sync/README.md

 ## 🔮 Features for next release

--   **Chatting Group Feature:** Introduce a collaborative chatting group within the platform, allowing users to communicate in real-time while working on code.
+-   **Group Chatting Feature:** Introduce a collaborative group chatting within the platform, allowing users to communicate in real-time while working on code.
 -   **Admin Permission:** Implement an admin permission system to manage user access levels and control over certain platform features.
--   **User Presence Indicators:**
-    -   **Online/Offline Status:** Display a simple indicator next to each username, such as a green dot for online and a grey dot for offline.
 -   **Search and Replace:** Implement a search and replace functionality for efficient code navigation.

 ## 🤝 Contribute